 Introduction

-This is a comprehensive course which comprises of a set of skills to equip individuals in hygienic practices and handling food safely during the storage, preparation, display, service and disposal of food.
+The SITSS00069 Food Safety Supervision Skill Set is a comprehensive course which comprises of a set of skills to equip individuals in hygienic practices and handling food safely during the storage, preparation, display, service and disposal of food.

 This skill set is for food handling personnel or food safety supervisors working in tourism, hospitality and catering organisations with permanent or temporary kitchen premises, and smaller food areas or bar areas.